Endophthalmitis is infection inside the eye.

 Endophthalmitis is uncommon.
 It is caused by organisms that have entered the eye through a surgical incision or an injury to the eyeball or, less often, have traveled through the bloodstream into the eye.
 Infection in the bloodstream has many possible causes, such as dental procedures, intravenous drug abuse, an abscess (a pocket of pus), skin ulcers, infections such as pneumonia or sepsis, or surgery anywhere in the body.
 Infection is usually due to bacteria (such as Staphylococcus aureus), but fungi or protozoa may also be responsible.
 Viruses can also cause extensive eye infections, but these are not usually classified as endophthalmitis.

-The diagnosis is based on the symptoms, an examination of the eye, and sometimes, to identify the organism causing the infection, cultures and antibody or DNA testing.
+The diagnosis of endophthalmitis is based on the symptoms, an examination of the eye, and cultures to identify the organism causing the infection.
 Cultures may be taken from the aqueous humor (fluid inside the front of the eye, also called the aqueous) and the vitreous humor (the jellylike substance that fills the back of the eyeball, also called the vitreous) to determine which organisms are causing the infection and which drugs are most active against them.
 People may also need blood and urine cultures.